Jacksonville Jaguars Buying Guide

 When Jacksonville selected LSU running back Leonard Fournette with the fourth pick in this year’s draft, many of the Jaguars fans assembled for the team draft party at EverBank Field reacted as if they were in the throes of Beatlemania, shrieking their approval in much the same way thousands of teenage girls did when the Fab Four took the stage at Shea Stadium in August 1965.
 Whether Fournette is worthy of such adulation will be a subject of much debate in the weeks to come.

 The numbers Fournette compiled during his time in Baton Rouge have been deemed by some as less than breathtaking.
 Yet he played in the nation’s best conference, the SEC, operating in a Stone Age offense that attempted fewer than 300 passes in each of his three seasons and invited opponents to stack the box with eight or more defenders.
 I’m an unabashed Fournette advocate, though I worry that his TD ceiling is high single digits due to the Jaguars’ indifferent run blocking – they ranked 27th in that category last year, according to Football Outsiders – and the limitations of the Jacksonville passing game (not to mention the likelihood that the Tom Coughlin/Doug Marrone blueprint was drawn up with a goal of winning games 17-10).
+Perhaps even more concerning is the foot problem that has kept Fournette on the shelf for all but one preseason game.

 If Fournette inspires something close to Beatlemania among Jags fans, it’s safe to say that there are no longer any traces of Bortlemania.
 In a pre-draft Facebook poll of Jaguars fans, 40% wanted the team to draft a running back with pick No. 4, but 35% wanted a quarterback, even though this year’s QB crop was of dubious quality.